cn0047/stash/ed/theory.md

 Theory
 -

+The ideal task size is not bigger than a day's work...

+Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.

 Orchestration - it is when one microservice supervise and manage else microservices.
 <br>Choreography - it is when microservice independent, and only have to know about message-queue.